Consonance/consonance/container-admin/README.md

 TODO: how to get Youxia to launch m1.xlarge and have it attach all 4 ephemerial drives, only 1 is attached -- WORKED AROUND

 TODO: the ecryptfs setup is using a hard-coded password for now, see lvm/tasks/mount.yml

+TODO: need to download the latest CLI and depenencies for Dockstore and then write an updated launcher that uses it instead of the CWL launcher from an older release